 Wellbeing is a critical enabler for medical learners to develop the expertise, scholarship, awareness of social equity and responsibility and compassion for patients, families and colleagues required to be effective physicians.

-The well-being of medical education learners is a crucial element facilitating an optimal learning experience and, as learners transition to the clinical learning environment, patient care.
-The Temerty Professorship in Learner Wellness portfolio is focused on the development and implementation of a wellness strategy for learners in the Temerty Faculty of Medicine’s undergraduate and postgraduate medical education programs.
+The wellbeing of medical education learners is a crucial element facilitating an optimal learning experience and, as learners transition to the clinical learning environment, patient care.
+The Temerty Professorship in Learner Wellness portfolio is focused on the development and implementation of a wellness strategy for learners in the Temerty Medicine’s undergraduate and postgraduate medical education programs.

 In 2017 a Strategic Wellness Working Group reviewed the literature for best practices available exist to support physician wellness.
 This project is being re-launched currently with a focus on medical learner and practitioner wellbeing.